xdevguild/buildo-begins/README.md

 - `buildo-begins set-special-roles-sft` - set special roles for SFT
 - `buildo-begins unset-special-roles-sft` - unset special roles for SFT
 - `buildo-begins create-sft` - create a new SFT with initial quantity, assets, attributes, etc.
+- `buildo-begins change-properties-sft` - change SFT token properties added when issuing the token, the `canUpgrade` property has to be previously assigned
 - `buildo-begins send-sft` - send SFT tokens

 #### NFT operations (will be more...)